 2) A gradual slide.
 Another possibility is that companies and people slowly slide toward the metric system on their own — with lots of confusion along the way.
 In this scenario, companies continue to adopt the system voluntarily, and state and federal regulations push metric at the margins.

-This is already happening to some extent — metric pops up in lots of places in the United States: two-liter bottles of soda, 100 meter races, 12 calories of sugar per serving.
+This is already happening to some extent — metric pops up in lots of places in the United States: two-liter bottles of soda, 100-meter races.
 Some entire industries, such as science and medicine, already use metric.

 But it could go further.
 For example, in the past few years the US National Institute of Standards and Technology (NIST) proposed an amendment to the Fair Packaging and Labeling Act that would give manufacturers the option to use only metric on product packaging.
 That would increase consumer exposure, which might make voters more comfortable with mandatory metric laws.